 Additional disk space, either on a file system or in an Automatic Storage Management disk group, is required for the flash recovery area if you choose to configure automated backups.

-To ensure that the system meets these requirements:
+To ensure that the system meets these requirements, follow these steps:

-To determine the physical RAM size, enter the following command:
+1. To determine the physical RAM size, enter the following command:

 '''

 /usr/sbin/prtconf | grep "Memory size"

 '''